UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-In this episode we'll focus on the dataset `ap_flights.csv` inside of
+In this episode we'll focus on the datasets in the desktracker
-the airphotodata directory, that contains
+directory, that contains four .csv Desktracker files.
-journal article metadata, and the 4`.csv Desktracker files.

 > ## CSV and TSV Files
 > CSV (Comma-separated values) is a common plain text format for storing tabular